 4. Interlocking

-Interlocking is basically creating a pattern in the hair by using a type of weaving pattern.
-There are various ways to lock the hair using “tools” such as a latch hook, crochet needle, or a locking tool that was actually designed for interlocking.
+Interlocking is achieved by creating starter locs with a woven pattern, using an implement such as a latch hook, crochet needle, or locking tool designed for interlocking.

-Interlocking generally holds up better than other methods.
-And while they can still unravel, it’s nowhere near as much as with other methods.
+This method generally holds up better than other methods.
+And while they can still unravel, it’s nowhere near as much as other methods.

-Locs that were started with interlocking can be maintained the same way.
+When you start your locs by interlocking, you can use the same technique for maintenance.
 In fact, this can be a great way to retighten locs started with any method.

 5. Guided Freeform

-Guided freeform locks are typically started using one of the aforementioned methods, but the roots are not re-twisted or retightened and the locs get separated when they start trying to join/marry together.
+You can start guided freeform locks using one of the aforementioned methods, but without retwisting or tightening the roots.
+You can, however, separate the locs when they start trying to join/marry together.

 Although the roots do eventually lock up on their own, there is typically an inch or so of “mini-fro” at the base of the locks.
 Some people prefer this look, while others don’t care for the puffy roots.
 Personally, I love this look!